Identifying your skills impartially and realistically is fundamental in building a solid career plan if you are to navigate the job market with ease!

 Some of you may find an intermediate step useful if you have trouble identifying your skills directly.
 For each experience, list the projects and tasks you were entrusted with, the responsibilities you assumed, the results obtained and the goals you achieved.

-In order to determine which skills you have developed, let's adapt the skill formula that we used in the previous chapter:
+In order to determine which skills you have developed, let's adapt the skill formula that we used in the previous chapter.

-Then add an action verb,
+Then, add an action verb.

-then the object of the action,
+Next, add the object of the action.

-Lastly, add evidence of the skill: “because I had to do / I did…”
+Lastly, add evidence of the skill: “because I had to do/I did…”

-To be as comprehensive as possible, it's useful to also try this process backwards:
+To be as comprehensive as possible, it's useful to also try this process backwards.

-Look carefully at what you have created and achieved; in other words, start with your output.
+Look carefully at what you have created and achieved.
+In other words, start with your output.

 For example: